landersonatqualpay/Qualpay-WooCommerce/readme.txt

 3.0.9 Qualpay Customer Vault entries from WooCommerce will include a customer ID formatted as firstname+lastname+3 digit random number and the phone number and company name as input by your customer during checkout.
 ACH Payments are now supported.
 Contact Qualpay at support@qualpay.com to have ACH enabled on your account.
 You must use “capture charge immediately” to process ACH payments through WooCommerce.
 Customers can now pay with a saved card-on-file.
 If you enable cards-on-file your customer will be presented with a “Save Card” checkbox.
 Upon the next checkout, the saved card will be presented as a payment option.
 Not available for guest checkout, and we do recommend that you enforce strong passwords if you decide to opt-in to this feature.

+3.1 bugFix for count total on variable product add in manual order create.

+3.1.1 Refund button only displays when applicable, added support for daily recurring plans and subscriptions, optional requirement to collect CVV for customers paying with a saved card-on-file, added support for manual orders that include a fee but not a product line item, and partial captures from Qualpay Manager are now accurately reflected in the WooCommerce order history.

+3.1.2 Updated subscriptions  to comply with Visa and MasterCard regulations for Negative Option Billing.
+Resolved any Qualpay Plugin conflicts with updates.

+3.1.3 Bug fix for shipping charge.

+3.1.4 Support google Advanced noCaptcha & invisible Captcha version 6.1.5 plugin